-All materials shall be submitted electronically using the faculty member's academic portfolio on Blackboard (see Appendix D for further details on the creation and maintenance of faculty academic portfolios).
+All materials shall be submitted electronically using the faculty member's academic portfolio on Blackboard (see Appendix H for further details on the creation and maintenance of faculty academic portfolios).
 The academic portfolio for third-year reappointment cases for tenure-track faculty should include:

-- 1. Letters: Each clearly indicating support or lackthereof. - The Department or Program Personnel Committee (PPC) must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department or program's overall recommendation, positive or negative and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year, and (3) departmental or programmatic need. - If faculty members eligible to write on the candidate's behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 15 with their recommendation and a summary of the supporting evidence for the recommendation. - Program Directors, whenever pertinent, will also write letters. - 2.
-Student evaluations: both quantitative evaluations and qualitative evaluations (please make sure that all copies of the long forms are legible).

-- 3. Documentation of professional activity whether scholarly or creative, such as publications, conference papers, tapes, reviews (by or about candidate), slides, etc. The Chair's letter should explain the candidate's professional activity and how it should be or/has been evaluated (e.g., professional status of journals, conferences, galleries, etc.) - 4.
+- 1. Letters: Each clearly indicating support or lackthereof. - The Department or Program Personnel Committee (PPC) Chair must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department's or program's overall recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year. - If faculty members eligible to write on the candidate's behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 15 with their recommendation and a summary of the supporting evidence for the recommendation. - The department or program must present clear and decisive evidence concerning the individual's professional quality and the department's or program's need for the candidate's particular abilities in its projected programs. - Program Directors, whenever pertinent, will also write letters. - 2.
+Student evaluations: both quantitative evaluations and qualitative evaluations (please make sure that all copies of the long forms are legible). - 3.
+Documentation of professional activity whether scholarly or creative, such as publications, conference papers, tapes, reviews (by or about candidate), slides, etc. The Chair's letter should explain the candidate's professional activity and how it should be or/has been evaluated (e.g., professional status of journals, conferences, galleries, etc.) - 4.
 Teaching and research or scholarly statements from the candidate are desirable. - 5.
 Copies of annual and semi-annual summary of activities and reports. - D. Stop Tenure Clock Policy.
-See Faculty Handbook, Part One, Article VIII [E][4]).
+See Faculty Handbook, Part One, Article VIII (E) (4) (d), p.
+126.